adobe/dynamic-workflow/README.md

 ```

 ## Configuration
-There is a sample env file, `.env.dist`, that needs to be copied to `.env` and modified for your environment.
+There is a sample env file in the `server` folder, `.env.dist`, that needs to be copied to `.env` and modified for your environment.

 There are three main components within the configuration file.